Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 This file describes the steps to build OCCT libraries from a complete source package with **CMake**.
-CMake is free software that can create GNU Makefiles, KDevelop, XCode, and Visual Studio project files. **CMake** version 2.6 or above is required.
+CMake is free software that can create GNU Makefiles, KDevelop, XCode, Eclipse and Visual Studio project files. **CMake** version 3.0 or above is required.

 If you build OCCT from bare sources (as in Git repository) or make some